pacalet/sab4z/README.md

 ![SAB4Z on a Zybo board](images/sab4z.png)

 As shown on the figure, the accesses from the PS that fall in the `[2G..3G[` range (S1_AXI) are forwarded to M_AXI with an address down-shift from `[2G..3G[` to `[0..1G[`.
 The responses from M_AXI are forwarded back to S1_AXI.
 This path is thus a second way to access the DDR from the PS, across the PL.
 From the PS viewpoint each address in the `[0..1G[` range has an equivalent address in the `[2G..3G[` range.

-The Zybo board has only 512 MB of DDR and accesses above the DDR limit fall back in the low half (aliasing).
-Each DDR location can thus be accessed with 4 different addresses in the `[0..512M[`, `[512M..1G[`, `[2G..2G+512M[` or `[2G+512M..3G[` ranges.
+The Zybo board has only 512MB of DDR but the routing of the board and the way the DDR chip is connected to the Zynq core aliases the `[512M..1G[` range to the `[0..512M[` range.
+Each DDR location can thus be accessed with 4 different addresses in the `[0..512M[`, `[512M..1G[`, `[2G..2G+512M[` or `[2G+512M..3G[` ranges...

----

-**Note**: depending on the configuration, Zynq-based systems have a reserved low addresses range that cannot be accessed from the PL.
-In our case this low range is the first 512kB.
-It can be accessed in the `[0..512k[` range but not in the `[2G..2G+512k[` range where errors are raised.
+...Except that, depending on the configuration, Zynq-based systems have a reserved low addresses range that cannot be accessed from the PL.
+In our case this low range is the first 512kB (`[0..512k[`).
+A consequence of this is that the low 512kB of DDR memory can be accessed directly by the processor in the `[0..512k[` range but not in the `[2G..2G+512k[` range because it would be down-shifted to `[0..512k[` by SAB4Z (in the PL) before forwarding the access, and errors would be raised.
+Thanks to the 512MB limitation of the Zybo and to the aliasing, this range can be accessed in the `[2G+512M..2G+512M+512k[` range.

 Last but not least, randomly modifying the content of the memory using the `[2G..3G[` range can crash the system or lead to unexpected behaviours if the modified region is currently in use by the currently running software stack.

----

-**Note**: the M_AXI port that SAB4Z uses to access the DDR is not cache-coherent and the `[2G..3G[` range is, by default, not cacheable.
+The M_AXI port that SAB4Z uses to access the DDR is not cache-coherent and the `[2G..3G[` range is, by default, not cacheable.
 Reading or writing in the `[2G..3G[` range is thus not strictly equivalent to reading or writing in the `[0..1G[` range.

----

 The [AXI](#GlossaryAxi) slave port S0_AXI is used to access the internal registers.
 The mapping of the S0_AXI address space is the following: